Representative Projects Completed By SES

 Project Outline:

-Review of BC Hydro calculations of direct arcing risk to Trans Mountain pipeline from BC Hydro transmission lines and application thereof to further commentary on methodology used by a third party consultant to develop proposed mitigation on 69 kV wood poles.
-Found that premise of third party’s evaluation of direct arcing risk was flawed and certainly not carried out based on BC Hydro’s methodology.
-In review, SES provided detailed recommendations on more suitable protection of the pipeline from direct arcing from 69 kV wood poles.
+Review of calculations of direct arcing risk to Trans Mountain pipeline from BC Hydro transmission lines and application thereof to further commentary on methodology that had been applied in developing a proposed mitigation strategy.
+Detailed recommendations for suitable protection of the pipeline were provided by SES.

 Client: Public Service Electric & Gas Company (PSE&G)